 The air was clear and the sun bright.
-I didn’t need the extra gear I packed, the hat, gloves and gaiters.
+I didn’t need the extra gear I packed, the hat, gloves, or gaiters.
 In fact, I grew warm and stowed a layer.
-Down in the valley, I could easily pick out St. Moritz and its nearby neighbors.
+I could easily pick out Saint Moritz and its neighbors down in the valley.
 The series of lakes sparkled like jewels on a necklace.
 Tiny cars and trains threaded the green valley.

 Midway, I left the snow and rocks behind and climbed in and out of the trees.
 In places, water cascaded down chutes.
 I reached Munt da la Bêscha, a small primitive café overlooking the valley.
-I took a break on the patio.
-And visited the famous rustic outhouse.
+I took a break on its patio.
+And visited its famous rustic outhouse.

 I arrived at Alp Languard late in the afternoon.
 Jumped on the ski lift and, a few minutes later, I was walking the streets of Pontresina again, looking up at the snowy mountains.

 There are the Alps and there is the Matterhorn.

 It is perhaps the most recognizable mountain in the world, an icon commanding the landscape and demanding everyone’s attention.
 Although only the tenth highest mountain in Switzerland (at nearly fifteen thousand feet), it is the most dangerous for climbers.

 The Matterhorn is in the Pennine Alps, home of dozens of bucket-list summits in western Switzerland near the border with Italy.